Wandalen/wTools/module/core/data_fmt/docs/feature/001_table_formatting.md

 #### Sub-Row Detail Lines

 Optional annotation lines that appear below a data row, outside the cell grid.
-Each detail is typed as `Option<DecoratedText>`, enabling per-row ANSI color without affecting column formatting.
-Detail lines are added via `RowBuilder::add_row_with_detail`, which accepts an `Option<DecoratedText>` alongside the row data.
-Plain string references convert via `Into<DecoratedText>` transparently, with no ANSI color attached and zero runtime overhead.
+Each detail may carry an ANSI color code for per-row coloring without affecting column formatting.
+Detail lines are added via `RowBuilder::add_row_with_detail`, which accepts an optional detail annotation alongside the row data.
+Plain string references convert to decorated text automatically, with no ANSI color attached and zero runtime overhead.

 Rendering behavior: